Thomas-Astade/bitmessaged/model/Components_bitmessaged/Component_bitmessaged/docu/attack.md

 Spam node       {#attack_spam}
 ==============================

 The most obvious one at the end.
 Spam nodes try to flood the network with tons of objects.
-As each object in bitmessage contains the [POW][https://bitmessage.org/wiki/Proof_of_work] this is taken to reduce Spam.
+As each object in bitmessage contains the POW (https://bitmessage.org/wiki/Proof_of_work) this is taken to reduce Spam.
 A node can only Spam by sending objects with false POW or old objects.
 Its to CPU consumptive to effectively Spam with correct generated objects.

 How to defeat:
 - Check the time of every received object.
 If it is older than 2 days + (some small time which comes from time difference) it's a "Spam node".
-- Check the [POW][https://bitmessage.org/wiki/Proof_of_work] of each object.
+- Check the POW of each object.
 If the POW is wrong do not advertise this object, but through it away.
-Nedes that offer objects with wrong POW are "Spam nodes"
+Nodes that offer objects with wrong POW are "Spam nodes"
 - disconnect from "Spam nodes"
 - don't propagate "Spam nodes"